-The Loudoun County Preservation and Conservation Coalition (LCPCC), founded in December 2007, is an informal group of 24 non-profit, non-partisan, organizations dedicated to the preservation and protection of the historic and environmental resources of Loudoun County.
-Collectively the total membership of these organizations is estimated at 4,000 Loudoun citizens.
+The Loudoun County Preservation and Conservation Coalition (LCPCC), founded in December 2007, is an informal group of 55 nonprofit, nonpartisan organizations dedicated to the preservation and protection of the historic and environmental resources of Loudoun County.
+Collectively the public reach of these organizations is estimated at more than 98,000 Loudoun citizens.

-Recently the Coalition has set up Ad Hoc committees of members when an issue is likely to extend over a long period of time and involve significant follow up action.
-Presently the Coalition has six major topic categories: Rural Roads, Rural Bridges, Conservation Easements, Watershed Management and Flood Plain Protection, Environmental Issues, Heritage Preservation.
-Ad Hoc committees formed around current issues work independently of the Coalition but report monthly on their activities.
+The Coalition has set up ad hoc project groups of members when an issue is likely to extend over a long period of time and involve significant follow up action.
+Presently the Coalition has nine major topic categories: Budget and Finance, Conservation Easements, Development Projects, Heritage Preservation, Historic Cemeteries, Resource Protection and Green Infrastructure, Rural Arterials Network, Rural Roads & Bridges, and Zoning.
+Ad hoc project groups formed around current issues work independently of the Coalition but report monthly on their activities.